 Spend on RAM where it counts.
 Do not let spec sheet anxiety push you into buying capacity you will not use.

-What does your current setup run, and have you ever actually felt RAM become the limit in a game you care about?
+What does your current setup run?
+And have you ever actually felt RAM become the limit in a game you care about?

 Gaming Hardware Guide